Red lemonade

-Red lemonade (Líomanáid dhearg) is a soft drink sold in Ireland and regarded as distinctively a part of the cultural identity of Irish people.
+Red lemonade (líomanáid dhearg) is an Irish soft drink that is considered a distinct part of its cultural identity and cuisine.

-Lemonade in Ireland traditionally comes in three varieties – red, brown and white.
-All three are lemon-flavoured, but there is a marked difference in taste between the varieties.
+Lemonade in Ireland traditionally comes in two varieties – red and white.
+Both are lemon-flavoured, but there is a marked difference in taste between the varieties.
 Red lemonade is particularly associated with festive occasions, but can also be a folk remedy.

 Red lemonade is drunk on its own and is also served as a mixer with spirits in Ireland, particularly in whiskey.
-Major brands of red lemonade include TK (formerly Taylor Keith), Country Spring, Finches, Nash's, Maine, and C&C. There was an urban myth that European Union authorities had banned red lemonade, but in fact the authorities had simply banned a carcinogenic dye.
+Major brands of red lemonade include TK (formerly Taylor Keith), Country Spring, Finches, Nash's, Maine, and C&C. There was an urban myth that red lemonade had been banned in the rest of Europe, but in fact regulators had simply banned a carcinogenic dye.